powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `ConnectableConnection`

 ### Dangling line
-This modification is used to update the active and reactive powers of a dangling line.
+This modification is used to update the active and reactive powers of the load part of a dangling line.

 If `relativeValue` is set to true, then the new constant active power (`P0`) and reactive power (`Q0`) are set as the addition of the given values to the previous ones.
 If `relativeValue` is set to false, then the new constant active power (`P0`) and reactive power (`Q0`) are updated to the new given values.